-- 36. In May 2016, civil society groups from 8 countries and regions, namely, the Republic of Korea, China, Taiwan, the Philippines, Indonesia, East Timor, the Netherlands, and Japan, together with the Imperial War Museum in the UK, nominated the series of more than 2000 documents on Japan's military sexual slavery to the MoW under the name "the Voices of Comfort Women."
-For this nomination, national archives in places such as the US, Australia, China, Taiwan, the Republic of Korea and the Netherlands, gave permission for their documents related to the "comfort women" issue to be lodged with the MoW. - 37.
-The State party has made all-out efforts to pressure UNESCO not to register "comfort women" documents in the MoW, even suspending its fiscal contribution of US\$34 million to UNESCO.27 The Register Sub-committee of the MoW notified the nominators by letter that the "Voices of Comfort Women" documents are "unique and irreversible".
+- 34. The State party is openly against the civil society's initiative to register documents related to Japan's military sexual slavery with the UNESCO Memory of the World (hereafter, MoW).
+On May 15, 2015, Prime Minister ABE noted "with emphasis" to members of his Liberal Democratic Party, including the head of the party's Foreign Affairs Division: "It is important to start making all-out efforts now so as not to have [the materials concerning "comfort women"] registered [with MoW]".
+20 - 35.
+In May 2016, civil society groups from 8 countries and regions, namely, the Republic of Korea, China, Taiwan, the Philippines, Indonesia, East Timor, the Netherlands, and Japan, together with the Imperial War Museum in the UK, nominated the series of more than 2000 documents on Japan's military sexual slavery to the MoW under the name "the Voices of Comfort Women."
+For this nomination, national archives in places such as the US, Australia, China, Taiwan, the Republic of Korea and the Netherlands, gave permission for their documents related to the "comfort women" issue to be lodged with the MoW. - 36.
+The State party has made all-out efforts to pressure UNESCO not to register "comfort women" documents in the MoW, even suspending its fiscal contribution of US\$34 million to UNESCO.
+The Register Sub-committee of the MoW notified the nominators by letter that the "Voices of Comfort Women" documents are "unique and irreversible".
 In October, 2017, however, the International Advisory Committee of the MoW made a recommendation to the Director General, Irina Bokova, to leave the registration of these documents pending for "dialogue."
-28 The Director General accepted this recommendation.
-Presently, the government of Japan is making another all-out effort to change the rules of the MoW to give relevant governments the right to intervene in decision making processes.29 This is a threat to the international human rights community which to date has safeguarded documents related to human rights violation by state actors through the UNESCO Memory of the World.
+The Director General accepted this recommendation.
+Presently, the government of Japan is making another all-out effort to change the rules of the MoW to give relevant governments the right to intervene in decision making processes.
+This is a threat to the international human rights community which to date has safeguarded documents related to human rights violation by state actors through the UNESCO Memory of the World.